sigmavirus24/github3.py/docs/examples/gist.rst

     from github3 import login

     gh = login(username, password)
-    files = {'spam.txt' : {'content':
+    files = {
+        'spam.txt' : {
-        'What... is the air-speed velocity of an unladen swallow?'}
+            'content': 'What... is the air-speed velocity of an unladen swallow?'
+            }
         }
     gist = gh.create_gist('Answer this to cross the bridge', files, public=False)
     # gist == <Gist [gist-id]>